4GeeksAcademy/python-lists-loops-programming-exercises/exercises/04-mixed_list/README.md

 # `04` Mixed List

-# 📝instructions:
+## 📝 Instructions:

-1. Write a function to programmatically print in the console the types of the values that the list contains in each position
+1. Write a function to programmatically print in the console the types of the values that the list contains in each position.

-2. You can use the for loop.
+2. You can use the `for` loop.

+## Expected result:

 ```py
 The console must have something like this: